CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 ![](img/Fourier_unit_pulse.png)
 Source: Wikipedia

 Representing a signal in the freqency domain is useful for a few reasons.
 First and foremost, it tells you what frequencies are present in the signal, and in what proportions.
 Another important use is that a multiplication in frequency domain is equivalent to a convolution in the time domain.
 It is generally easier to transform and multiply than compute a convolution.
 A similar optimization exists with regard to cross-correlations.
-It is also much easier to compute the n-th derivative of a fucntion in the frequency domain than the time domain.
+It is also much easier to compute the n-th derivative of a function in the frequency domain than in the time domain.
 There are many other uses of Fourier Transforms (see discussion [here](http://dsp.stackexchange.com/questions/69/why-is-the-fourier-transform-so-important)).

 ##Discrete Fourier Transforms

 In practice, Discrete Fourier Transforms (DFT) are used.
 This means that samples are of finite quantity and are equally spaced over time.
 The transform occurs by correlating each sample with with analyzing functions in the form of sinusoids.
 Of course, this produces high coefficients when the sample is similar and low amplitudes when dissimilar.

-In general the formula for computing a DFT is as follows:
+In general the formula for computing a given frequency bucket in a DFT is as follows:

 ![](img/dft.png)
 Source: http://www.cmlab.csie.ntu.edu.tw/cml/dsp/training/coding/transform/fft.html